gmjneko/gmjneko/README.md

 ## 👻 Hi, Welcome to my Github Profile!

-I like doing interesting things and exploring anything that sparks my curiosity.

-I want to build fun projects and create things that are worth remembering.

 ## 💫 About Me

 - 🎓 I'm currently a master's student in computer science.